 Table 4.
 Leonard’s skipper abundance models ranked by Akaike information criterion (AIC).
 Abundance was modeled with a negative binomial distribution in all models.
 Parameter estimates are given with 85% confidence intervals.
-The last column includes results from our multi-variate JAGS model.
-Parameter estimates for the JAGS model are given with 85% credible intervals, and DIC is listed in place of AIC.
 Bolded non-intercept parameter estimates are significant at p < 0.15.